C2DH/ranketwo-submissions/lessons/drafts/data.md

 <summary><strong>Need help? (click to expand)</strong></summary>

 Every time Palmerston appears in a source, you may need to enter information about the same person again.
 As the number of sources grows, this can lead to hundreds of repeated entries, inconsistencies in spelling or naming, and difficulties updating information across the dataset.

+These problems are not unique to spreadsheets — a carelessly built database can suffer from exactly the same duplication and inconsistency.
+The difference is that a relational database gives you a structural tool to prevent it: each entity gets recorded once, with a unique identifier other tables can refer back to.

 </details>